kennethballardphotographer/blaire/README.md

 ### Show meta below the title (default: false)

 Normally on a tag and author feed, the post metadata is shown above the title.
 I personally prefer having that information below the title and before the excerpt.
 But I know you might feel different so this is Off by default.

+### Allow HTML in author bios and tag descriptions (default: false)

+Author bios and tag descriptions are limited to 500 characters and, by default, are treated as plaintext.
+So no links or custom formatting.
+On my website, I have featured several photoshoots with a local model, Meranda McDermott.
+And on the [tag feed for her shoots](https://kennethballard.photo/tag/meranda/), I want to link directly to her online portfolio.
+The only way that is possible is embedding HTML into the tag description.

+Handlebars.js [allows for this quite easily](https://handlebarsjs.com/guide/expressions.html#html-escaping).
+If you surround a variable with {{ }}  two curly braces, it'll treat it as text and translate characters to HTML entities where necessary.
+Surround it in {{{ }}} three curly braces, though, and it'll treat the variable as raw HTML.

+By default this is Off.
+Turning it On will affect how existing descriptions are displayed given that characters will not be translated to HTML entities.
+So before turning this on and taking advantage, go through your tag descriptions and author bios.

+### Featured image location (default: Left)

+Four options: Left (default), Right, Alternating Left Start, and Alternating Right Start.

+The original Dope theme always displays the featured image in a tag and author feed on the left.
+I decided I wanted an alternating pattern.
+So now you have the choice to display the featured image on the left or right, or in an alternating pattern.
+"Alternate Left Start" means the featured image for the first post in the  feed will be on the left, and "Alternate Right Start" means it'll be on the right, alternating from there.

 ### Show all tags (default: false)